doersino/UnicodeMathML/README.md

 ### How does its syntax compare to AsciiMath, LaTeX, and MathML?

-Here's a table showing a few formulas as you'd write them in UnicodeMath, AsciiMath and LaTeX, along with rendering examples:
+Here's a table showing a few expressions as you'd formulate them in UnicodeMath, AsciiMath, and LaTeX:

 ![](docs/readme-images/3-examples.png)

-There are more subtleties as you get into the nitty-gritty, but you'll see that UnicodeMath consistently makes for the most readable plaintext.
+There are many subtleties as you get into the nitty-gritty, of course, but you'll see that **UnicodeMath consistently makes for the most readable and concise plaintext**.
 LaTeX, in contrast, is significantly more verbose – but since it's been around forever, you might find it to be more versatile in practice.

-To summarize, here's a totally-not-biased-and-super-scientific evaluation of these notations:
+To summarize, here's a **totally-not-biased-and-super-scientific evaluation of these notations**:

 ![](docs/readme-images/4-stars.png)